-It could be the one event that kick-starts desktop virtualization to the masses -- more affordable license pricing from Microsoft.
+It could be the one event that kick-starts desktop virtualization to the masses -- more affordable license pricing

-Microsoft Windows and desktop virtualization users have been asking the
+Microsoft Windows and desktop virtualization users have been asking the company to simplify its virtual desktop licensing for years, and Microsoft finally responded this week with some significant changes.

 Beginning July 1, 2010, Windows Client Software Assurance customers will no longer have to buy a separate license to access their Windows operating system in a virtual desktop infrastructure (VDI) environment.
 Virtual desktop access rights will be included as a Software Assurance (SA) benefit.